jacques-HICC/invoice-verification/README.md

 # Invoice Verification & Extraction

 This project is a Python/Flask application designed to streamline invoice processing by combining OCR with AI-assisted data extraction.
-It automates the extraction of key invoice fields and tracks validation status while integrating with SharePoint for centralized record management.
+It automates the extraction of key invoice fields and tracks validation status while integrating with GCDocs for finding invoices and SharePoint for record management.

 ## Key Features